Dr. Jinhee Lee

 B.A.
 Hankuk University of Foreign Studies, Seoul, Korea

-Alison Rose Fellow at Drexel University, Philadelphia, USA
+Alison Rose Fellow at Drexel University, Philadelphia

 International Culture College, Utsunomiya, Japan